Virtual-Veracity/Joel-Dean-Projects/README.md

 - **SQL Queries** *(PostgreSQL)*
   - Authored efficient SQL queries to retrieve data from relational databases, focusing on optimization and performance.
 - **RDBMS Layers** *(Python)*
-  - Developed Python abstractions for database interactions using the `psycopg3` library.
-  - Implemented techniques to streamline query execution and data manipulation.
+  - Developed Python abstractions for database interactions using the `psycopg3` library, streamlining query execution and data manipulation.